 Examines various medical and bioethical issues through the lens of literature.
 Explores the role of technology, illness and culture, and end-of-live issues.
 Offered: jointly with T LIT 325.
+View course details in MvPlan: T HLTH 325

 T HLTH 330 Representations of Adolescents in Film (5) VLPA